kielabokkie/laravel-fancy-console/README.md

 }
 ```

-Lastly, if you would like to use a different character instead of a dot you can pass the character as a parameter:
+Lastly, if you would like to use a different character instead of a dot, you can pass it as a parameter:

 ```php
 $this->dot('-');